cvickery/scrollable_tables/README.md

 ## The Solution

 For each scrollable table on a page, this JavaScript code determines whether the head or body is narrower than the other, and adjusts the widths of columns in the narrower part to match the widths of the corresponding columns in the wider part.
 Heading rows with _colspan_ cell attributes are taken into account.

 The code is pure DOM scripting that does not use or depend on any JavaScript library.
 Nor should it interfere with the use of any JavaScript library.
 (Tested on pages that use JQuery.)

 ## HTML and CSS Preconditions

-- Each table to be adjusted must be wrapped in another HTML element, normally a _div_ with no top/bottom borders or padding.
+- Each table to be adjusted must be wrapped in another HTML element, normally a _div_, with no top/bottom borders or padding.
 This is to allow the JavaScript code to determine the height of the table.
 (I could find no other way to do this.)
 It also allows you to set the height of the table using CSS.